Disclosure: This is a sponsored post, but as always my opinions are 100% my own.

 4. Draw an outline on the back side of the parchment paper to get the perfect size log which will result in a nice size and shape of the finished biscotti.

-Now for the shipping of these goodies…I stacked the biscotti in quart size zip lock bags with the chocolate ends opposite each other and was able to fit ten pieces snugly inside the bag.
+Now for the shipping of these goodies!
+Stack biscotti in quart size zip lock bags with the chocolate ends opposite each other so that ten pieces fit snugly inside the bag.
 The number may be different depending on the size of your slices.
-I also used a priority mail carton from the post office with some tissue paper added to make sure there was no sliding around.

 This particular package was sent to my daughter who reported it arrived safely with no broken biscotti, even after going through security and x-ray in her government office!

 Cranberry Pistachio Biscotti Recipe

 Once the biscotti dough is prepared, the hardest part is done!
 Just be sure to follow the recipe steps for baking, cooling time, slicing, and baking again which will result in a dry and crunchy biscotti perfect for dipping in coffee if you like it that way.

 Be sure to check out my cookie month partners and their amazing recipes: Jess at The 104 Homestead – Kathie at Homespun Seasonal Living – Tessa at Homestead Lady – Chris at Joybilee Farm – Wendy at The Monday Box – Nikki at Nik Snacks – Shari at Pure Grace Farms – Angi at Schneiderpeeps – Lauren at Wicked Spatula

 The following companies generously sponsored various cookie month projects.
 I may not have used all of them in my recipes, but this project is in no small part thanks to them and their incredible contributions: Bob’s Red Mill, The Daily Meal, India Tree, KerryGold, King Arthur Flour, Product of GIR, KaTom, SunButter & Wilton.

 - 2 cups all-purpose flour